torproject/sbws/docs/source/specification.rst

 file when the system's clock ticks past midnight UTC.

-To avoid any weird timezone-related issues, consumers of sbws scanner data (such as the generate and stats scripts) should read more files than strictly necessary.
+To avoid any weird timezone-related issues, consumers of sbws scanner data (such as the generate and stats scripts) SHOULD read more files than strictly necessary.
 For example, if the validity period is 5 days, they should read 6 days of files.
 Because all results have a Unix timestamp, consumers of sbws data can easily determine which results are just outside the validity period as